 The equipment expenses can also increase the cost of the trek.
 The good thing is that you can rent the trekking equipment, which is much cheaper than buying it.
 Similarly, trekkers are advised to carry cash with them for the trek.
 The availability of ATMs is scarce.
 So, cash is the standard way of making transactions throughout the journey.

-Routes for Everest Base Camp Trek
+Classic Everest Base Camp Trek Route

 Trekkers have numerous options for reaching Everest Base Camp.
 Each route to EBC offers a unique trekking experience.
 Here are three popular routes for the hike to Everest Base Camp: